-To maximize the available storage capacity, a bad track reallocation customer-designed program is required and a bad sector reallocation or sector skip program is recommended.
+To maximize the available storage capacity, a bad track reallocation customer-designed program is required.

 Under typical bad track reallocation, the defective track is reallocated to one of the spare tracks provided.
-Bad track (or sector) location information is normally recorded on track 0 and read into the customer's operating program during program initilization.
+Bad track (or sector) location information is normally recorded on track 604 and read into the customer's operating program during program initialization.